 Don’t eat for two – that’s a pregnancy myth.

 A tall-tell sign you need to up your intake is feeling hungrier throughout your day.
-You may read ranges from 200 – 450 more calories depending on the trimester, but know this all depends on YOUR weight and personal nutrition needs!
-You should consult with your registered dietitian nutritionist to know exactly how many extra calories you might need to eat.
+You may read ranges from 200 – 450 more calories depending on the trimester, but know this depends on YOUR weight and personal nutrition needs!
+You should consult your registered dietitian nutritionist to know precisely how many extra calories you might need to eat.
 But eating for two is definitely not an accurate recommendation!

 How are you maintaining a healthy weight gain during pregnancy?

 Those are our favorite strategies to keep a healthy weight gain as a future mom!
 Remember that both weight loss and weight gain can happen during pregnancy, and you can have a healthy pregnancy with both.
 As long as the baby is growing well and you’re eating a nourishing diet to meet your nutrient needs, your weight should not be the main focus!

 Of course, always check with your healthcare team before making drastic changes to your diet while pregnant.
 If you want to know exactly what to eat to have a healthy pregnancy, check out The Prenatal Nutrition Library.
 An all-in-one searchable online hub for up-to-date guidance directly from a pregnancy-registered dietitian, including trimester-specific meal plans!